Home » PI Planning

 • Mitigated – Teams identify a plan to reduce the impact of the risk

-Each team conducts a vote using their fingers (fist of five) or a digital tool for remote events.
-If the average is three fingers or above, then management should accept the commitment.
-If it’s less than three, the team reworks its plan.
-Anyone voting two fingers or fewer should be allowed to voice their concerns.
+• A confidence vote in two parts – To gauge readiness for the final plan review, each team conducts a voting mechanism called ‘fist of five’ physically or in a digital tool.
+This first vote often occurs during the last team breakout.
+Additionally, once ART PI risks have been addressed, the entire ART conducts a ‘fist of five’ physically or in a digital tool.
+If the average is three or above, then management should accept the commitment.
+If it’s less than three, the ART may need to rework its plan.
+Anyone voting two or fewer should be allowed to voice their concerns.
 These concerns might add to the risk list, require replanning, or provide information.
-Once each team has voted, it’s repeated for the entire ART, with everyone expressing their confidence in the collective plan, as illustrated in Figure 5.

-• Plan rework – If necessary, teams adjust their objectives until they have high confidence.
+• Plan rework – If necessary, teams adjust their objectives until the ART has high confidence.
 This additional planning is one occasion where alignment and commitment are valued more highly than adhering to a timebox.

-• Planning retrospective and moving forward – Finally, the RTE leads a brief retrospective for the PI planning event to capture what went well, what didn’t, and what to do better next time, as shown in Figure 6.
+• Planning retrospective and moving forward – Finally, the RTE leads a brief retrospective for the PI planning event to capture what went well, what didn’t, and what to do better next time.

 • Cleaning up the rooms used for planning (if applicable)